StackVista/stackstate-docs/stackpacks/integrations/vsphere-new.md

        password: <password>

      ```
-2. If required, you can customise the integration using the available [advanced configuration options](#advanced-configuration).
+2. If required, you can customise the integration using the [advanced configuration options](#advanced-configuration).

 3. [Restart the StackState Agent\(s\)](agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.